jacklightbody/jacklightbody.github.io/_posts/2025-9-8-working-hard.md

 [^1]:  This assumes the company exits in a standard way.
 With some of the acqui-hire deal structures the valley is using now where payouts for early employees are not guaranteed, this starts to look downright predatory.

 [^2]: A common excuse is that measuring how much someone cares is **much** more difficult than tracking hours spent in the office, which is \~trivial.
-But if you're not willing to spend time figuring out who your top performers are, you're probably not going to make it.
+But if you're not willing to spend time figuring out who your top performers are, you're probably not going to make it anyways.